Spring Driving Safety Tips

 - Do not rush to immediately switch to summer driving style, even an experienced driver needs time to refresh his skills when conditions change.

-- Remember that in the spring the amount of traffic on the road increases significantly, and you can never be 100% sure about other people’s driving skills.
+- Remember that in the spring, the amount of traffic on the road increases significantly, and you can never be 100% sure about other people’s driving skills.

 In spring, many drivers who preferred not to drive in winter appear on the roads, including those who ride a motorcycle, motor scooter or bicycle and who in the absence of special lanes on the roadway not always remember how to follow traffic rules after a long break for winter.

 They not only make traffic busier but also can cause emergency situations, forgetting about signal lights, making unexpected lane changes and overtaking, exceeding speed limits or driving unreasonably slow, stopping a car in the designated areas.
-Therefore, even an experienced driver should be especially attentive to his lane neighbors.
+Therefore, even an experienced driver should be especially attentive to his lane neighbours.

 Not to mention such problem as children on the road.
-In the spring more children play outdoors.
+In the spring, more children play outdoors.
 Accessibility of various types of personal electric vehicles much increases the possibility of road accidents.

 The roadway itself can be full of surprises.
 Spring weather is changeable, and at +10 °C or +12 °C daytime temperatures, nights can be quite frosty causing shaded areas or overpasses (bridges) to get covered with ice early in the morning.
 Even if the area covered with ice is small, only a few meters long, this may be enough for the driver to lose control and cause an accident.
 It is especially relevant for those who drive at night or in the early morning.